pagidi/ReadingXMLTags/README.md

 description : development team’s project end celebration dinner date :Tuesday 27 April 2017

-# Using regex i could able to give the solution, but still there are some improvements needs to incorporate
+# improvements yet to incorporate
     1. Validation e.g if there is no end tag reject entire input

 # Key part of the code